TITLE: PACTEC Partnerships Coordinator

 - overseeing registration process and recording of grades

 - updating term by term THSA student enrollment information with

 - Accounts Receivable, Bookstore, and Institutional Research

-3. Promote and market partnerships (2+2), Project Advance, THSA to high school district administrators, building principals, counselors, and teachers.
-Coordinate activities with PCC Admissions Coordinators.
-Visit high schools.
-Participate in career fairs, community college parent nights, committees.
-Assist in design of marketing materials.
+3. Promotes and markets partnerships (2+2), Project Advance, THSA to high school district administrators, building principals, counselors, and teachers.
+Coordinates activities with PCC Admissions Coordinators.
+Visits high schools.
+Participates in career fairs, community college parent nights, committees.
+Assists in design of marketing materials.

-4. Provide direct services/liaison to THSA students and high school counselors including coordinating meetings among students, parents, high school counselors, professional/technical program faculty.
-Assist in enrollment of students, including testing, new student orientation, advising, and registration.
-Troubleshoot student problems, i.e., registration, billing, adding/dropping classes.
+4. Provides direct services/liaison to THSA students and high school counselors including coordinating meetings among students, parents, high school counselors, professional/technical program faculty.
+Assists in enrollment of students, including testing, new student orientation, advising, and registration.
+Troubleshoots student problems, i.e., registration, billing, adding/dropping classes.

-Work is performed in an office environment with frequent travel to meetings throughout the region of the PAVTEC Education Consortium.
+Work is performed in an office environment with frequent travel to meetings throughout the region of the PACTEC Education Consortium.
 Occasional work outside standard business hours (e.g., early morning or evening meetings).

 Minimal physical exertion is generally required.
 Most job time is spent sitting with occasional walking and lifting of boxes of materials for distribution at meetings.